 “Never shall I forget that night, the first night in camp, which has turned my life into one long night, seven times cursed and seven times sealed.
 Never shall I forget that smoke.
 Never shall I forget the little faces of the children, whose bodies I saw turned into wreaths of smoke beneath a silent blue sky.” – Night by Elie Wiesel

-According to the FBI, U.S. hate crimes increased by 17 percent last year, a surge driven by racial and anti-Semitic attacks and linked by some experts to the wider public emergence of white supremacists and other hate groups.
-In the last two years, we’ve seen an increase of not only national hate crimes but an increase in schools.
-Using the report Documenting Hate by Education Week and partner with the nonprofit news organization ProPublica they analyzed three years of media reports and self-reported incidents of hate and bias in K-12 school settings.
+According to the FBI, hate crimes in the U.S. increased by 17 percent last year, a surge driven by racial and anti-Semitic attacks and linked by some experts to the wider public emergence of white supremacists and other hate groups.
+In the last two years, we’ve seen an increase in not only national hate crimes but an increase in schools.
+Using the report Documenting Hate by Education Week and partner with the nonprofit news organization ProPublica, they analyzed three years of media reports and self-reported incidents of hate and bias in K-12 school settings.
 In a review of 472 verified accounts, we found that most incidents that took place in schools between January 2015 and December 2017 targeted black and Latino students, as well as those who are Jewish or Muslim.

 With this bleak news, the next natural question should be what can teachers do?

 While the answer is complicated the simplicity in the short answer is startling (for some).
-In 2018, it’s not enough for teachers to be non-racist, they must be anti-racist.
+In 2018, teachers can’t just be non-racist, they must be anti-racist.
 According to Psychology Today, the importance of opposing prejudice (non-racist) is simply not enough and instead of being an anti-racist facilitates action where we actively oppose and fight against racism.

 Teachers have an important job in teaching their curriculum and attuning to their student’s social-emotional learning and part of that is making sure we stand up to racism-each and every time we’re confronted with the ugliness of discrimination.